FlameInTheDark/dtbot/README.md

 Bot commands

-To use the `!b` command you need to add a guild role named `bot.admin` and add it to you!
+To use the `!b` or `!cron` commands you need to create a guild role named `bot.admin` and add it to you!

 Command | Description
 ------- | -----------